-Cypripedium arietinum has always been considered biologically rare in Minnesota, and the reasons for its rarity are not entirely known.
-Recently, however, it has suffered a general decline in Minnesota largely as a result of habitat loss from changes in land use.
-For example, recent clearcutting of Pinus banksiana (jack pine) forests on public and private land in Hubbard County, where some of the largest populations of C. arietinum occurr, could compromise the conservation of this species in Minnesota.
-This rare orchid originally ranged throughout most of the forested region in Minnesota, but recent surveys of potential habitat and historic sites have failed to document any extant populations south of Aitkin County.
-Cypripedium arietinum was originally listed as an endangered species in Minnesota in 1984, and was reclassified as threatened in 1996.
+Cypripedium arietinum (ram’s head orchid) has always been considered biologically rare in Minnesota, and over much of its range in northeastern North America.
+Reasons or its rarity in Minnesota are not entirely known.
+However, it has suffered a general decline largely because of habitat loss due to changes in land use.
+For example, recent clearing of Pinus banksiana (jack pine) forests on public and private land in northwestern Minnesota, where some of the largest populations of C. arietinum occur, could compromise the conservation of this species in the state.
+This rare orchid originally ranged throughout most of the forested region in northern and central Minnesota, but recent surveys of potential habitat and historic sites have failed to document any extant populations south of Aitkin County.
+Cypripedium arietinum was originally listed as an endangered species in Minnesota in 1984 and was reclassified as threatened in 1996.

 Biology / Life History

 Cypripedium arietinum is an obligate mycorrhizal species, at least during some portion of its life cycle.
 In other words, it obtains its nutrients from soil fungi that have a symbiotic relationship with trees.
 Maintaining a healthy mycorrhizal community is largely dependent on a stable and healthy population of trees and healthy soil conditions.
 Minimum habitat size required to maintain a stable, diverse mycorrhizal community is not known and likely varies depending on species and local conditions.
 It is reasonable to conclude that a minimum habitat requirement includes a functioning, reproducing population of native trees, though quantifying this requirement is difficult.